wp-plugins/flickpress/readme.txt

 * Most themes include a class called "centered" that will center your images in the sidebar.

 == Changelog ==

+= 1.2 =
+* Tested for WP 2.9.
+* Moved things around on the photo insert page.
+* Turned captions on by default when no option set.

 = 1.1 =
 * Changed popup.php to use wp-load.php instead of deprecated wp-config.php.